What Is Apache OFBiz? Open Source ERP Framework Guide

 Is Apache OFBiz good for e-commerce businesses?

-Apache OFBiz can be a strong option for e-commerce businesses that need customized workflows for orders, inventory, fulfillment, customer data, accounting, and integrations.
+Yes, it can work well for e-commerce businesses that need custom workflows for orders, inventory, fulfillment, customer data, accounting, returns, and integrations.

 Does Apache OFBiz require developers?

-Yes.
-Apache OFBiz is highly customizable, but most businesses need experienced developers or an implementation partner to configure, customize, secure, and maintain it properly.
+In most business use cases, yes.
+It is flexible, but setup usually requires developers or an experienced implementation partner to configure, customize, secure, and maintain the system.

 What programming language is Apache OFBiz built with?

-Apache OFBiz is a Java-based framework used for building and customizing enterprise business applications.
+Apache OFBiz is built with Java and is used as a framework for enterprise business applications.

 Last updated: